Discrimination and harassment

 Discrimination, harassment, bullying, ostracisation, victimisation.
 There are many terms included in this sensitive area that pertain to behaviour that is never acceptable at KI.

-It goes against KI’s vision that everyone shall be treated with respect.
+It is in line with KI:s vision that everyone should be treated with respect.
 This document primarily uses the terms discrimination, harassment and victimisation.
 These are the terms used in the Discrimination Act and regulations from the Swedish Work Environment Authority.

 KI has compiled guidelines, information and guidance for the purposes of preventing and remedying the discrimination, harassment and victimisation of employees.
 The aim is to explain various terms, provide examples, disseminate information about who is responsible and about legislation and other directives, as well as demonstrating a model for the investigation of individual cases.

 In brief, discrimination can be described as discriminating against or disfavouring someone.
 This means that someone is treated worse than another person in a similar situation.
 If the discrimination is connected to the person’s gender, transgender identity or expression, sexual orientation, ethnicity, age, religion or other faith or belief system or disability, the Discrimination Act may be applicable.

 Beyond these grounds, there is no discrimination in the legal sense, even though the detrimental treatment may constitute a violation of other legislation, e.g. the provisions concerning victimisation in work environment legislation.

 The Discrimination Act prohibits discrimination and harassment associated with gender, transgender identity or expression, ethnicity, religion or other faith or belief system, disability, sexual orientation or age.
 KI has also compiled its own rules that aim to clarify matters of responsibility as well as what action is to be taken in cases of discrimination and harassment that fall within the scope of the Discrimination Act.